kimbuttowskii/CTF-WRITEUPS/README.md

 <h1 align="center">🕵️‍♂️ h4kim's Writeups </h1>
 <p align="center">
-  A curated collection of my Capture The Flag (CTF) challenge solutions & writeups.
+  A collection of my Capture The Flag (CTF) challenge solutions & writeups as a novice :)
 </p>

 ---